 The Water Data SA website is South Australia's comprehensive water information portal.
 For real-time data (like salinity, water levels) go to the following page: Water Data SA.
-Please note that some SA River Murray surface water monitoring stations may be progressively removed as river flow increases and that data will be unavailable for those stations until they are reinstated.
+Please note that some surface water monitoring stations may be removed as river flow increases and that data will be unavailable for those stations until they are reinstated.